dhowe/dialogic/README.md

 ### Basic Commands

-A COMMAND must begin a line and must be ALL CAPS.
+A COMMAND must begin a line

 A COMMAND can be followed by zero or more ARGUMENTS

-COMMANDS include SAY, DO, ASK, OPT, META, WAIT, GO, and others
+COMMANDS include SAY, DO, ASK, SET, META, WAIT, GO, and others

 Here is a short example: